Data Catalog Sync Job

 Full Example

-A complete configuration using all exclusion levels:
+A complete configuration that uses every exclusion level:

 {